+The proposed voluntary protocol may be subject to the Administrative Procedure Act (APA).
 The APA broadly requires all rules proposed by state agencies to undergo an extensive public process.
 Any rule that does not go through the APA process is an unenforceable "underground regulation."
 Assembly Bill 337, currently working its way through the legislature, would exempt this program from the formal rulemaking process required by the APA.
-Staff believes the formal APA rulemaking process would unnecessarily duplicate the transparency and public participation of the OPC's process as discussed above.
+Staff believes the formal APA rulemaking process as discussed above.
 Additionally, the formal APA process would be burdensome as it is anticipated that the sustainable seafood certification methodologies will be frequently updated.
 The OPC can not formally adopt the protocol until either; (1) proposed Assembly Bill 337 passes and goes into effect or (2) the protocol goes through the APA process.